wwcodeportland/intro-to-open-source/README.md

 # Workshop: Intro to Open Source 🚀
+#Our wonderful ReadMe
+#Welcome everyone to our ReadMe,
 This repo is for our Women Who Code 2019 Intro to Contributing to Open Source Workshop.
 This repo serves as a safe test space for those who wish to practice git, making pull requests and responding to issues.

 ## Workshop Agenda